MalwareStudio/Smart-Shield-Rogue-Antivirus-/README.md

 > [!NOTE]
 > You don't need to get other files from this repository.
 >
-> The rogue has everytrhing inside.
-When you run it, it extracts its resources and changes settings on your system.
+> The rogue has everything inside.
+When you run it, it extracts its resources and changes settings on your system automatically.

 ## How it works ⚙️?
 Once the user allow this rogue to install itself, it will set the rogue as a startup application.
 This is done by registry, startup folder and lastly task scheduler.
 To make it even more confusing, the rogue creates multiple copies of itself with random names and those copies will be stored in random directories.
 Later the rogues changes file attributes of these decoy files to hidden.
 The only way to see these files is to enable "Show hidden files, folders, and drives" option and uncheck the option "Hide protected operating system files (Recommended)" inside "File Explorer Options".